limska/volumesource/README.md

 3. The web server is based on Boost asio http server example

-4. A 15% margin has been added at the end.
+4. A 15% margin has been added to the volume at the end.

+5. The web server returns just plain text for now.
+Needs to formated to JSON in future

+6. The STL files need to be uploaded to `volumesource\tests`.

+7. Server port is hard coded to [http://localhost]

 ## Building